Wakefield (band)

-Wakefield was an American rock band from Mechanicsville, Maryland, formed in 2000.
-The band consisted of singer and guitarist Ryan Escolopio, his brother and drummer Aaron Escolopio, their cousin and bassist Mike Schoolden, and guitarist J.D.
+Wakefield was an American pop-punk band from Maryland, formed in 2000.
+The band consisted of singer and guitarist Ryan Escolopio, his brother and drummer Aaron Escolopio, their cousin and bassist Mike Schoolden, and guitarist and main writer J.D.
 Tennyson.

 History

 Early years

 Ryan Escolopio, J.D.
 Tennyson, and Mike Schoolden formed the band with their friend Mark Martinez in 2000.
 In their early days, the band played clubs such as Piezano's Pizza, Wood's Holy Grounds in Severna Park, Maryland, and My Brother's Place in Waldorf, Maryland.
 In 2001 they supported Good Charlotte at a show sponsored by 99.1 WHFS.
 It took place at Arundel High School as a reward for a student food drive (headed by the Arundel Key Club).
 Aaron Escolopio joined after leaving Good Charlotte.
 Wakefield played their first show with Aaron at CBGB in New York on June 6, 2001.

 During their early years, Wakefield was able to tour with Catch 22, the Mighty Mighty Bosstones, Allister, Riddlin Kids, and others.